SandersCecily/NewsSkimmer/README.md

 * Handlebars

 ## Improvements
 During working on this project I broke the heroku link which I have tried to fix for days in vain and I don't know how.
 I also broke the modal so I don't know why I'm even including that anymore.
+If I wanted general improvements besides the functional fixes I could add more styles like I had planned to or also edit the cards to show the pictures that I also scraped and did nothing with.